prescient-design/lobster/README.md

 TODO: update

 **Datasets**
-- all models are trained on heavy and light chains separately, no pairing
+- all antibody models are trained on heavy and light chains separately, no pairing
-- public antibodies: antiberty dataset (paired and unpaired OAS)
+- antibodies: antiberty dataset (paired and unpaired OAS)
-- private antibodies: all tenx (paired) and bulk (unpaired) ngs data
-- aho: these models expect aho aligned inputs from anarci
+- aho: these models expect aho aligned antibody inputs from anarci
 - uniref50: general protein universe
 - pdb complexes: pdb sequences with `.` tokens indicating complexes